sylhare/sylhare.github.io/_posts/2019/2019-08-21-Kubernetes-hands-on.md

 In service spec you can find the `type`, it can be either:

-- ClusterIP: Exposes the service on a cluster-internal IP.
+- ClusterIP: Exposes the service to a cluster-internal IP.
 Choosing this value makes the service only reachable from within the cluster using the `{NodeIP}`, it is the default.
-- NodePort: Exposes the service on each Node’s IP at a static port (the NodePort).
+- NodePort: Exposes the service on each Node’s IP to a static port (the NodePort).
 You’ll be able to contact the NodePort service, from outside the cluster, by requesting `{NodeIP}:{NodePort}`.

 ### Deployment